hakkiai/CityWeatherNow/README.md

 ## 🤝 Contributing

 Feel free to modify or improve this project!
 If you have suggestions, open an issue or create a pull request.

-## 🎯 Final Thoughts

-This weather app is a simple but powerful example of working with APIs in JavaScript.
-It's a great starting point for beginners and can be expanded further with more weather details, a better UI, or even a forecast feature!

-Happy coding! 🚀🌤️